 • the Elected Officers of London Councils.
-If at least two of the Elected Officers, of whom one will be the Chair, if available, and the other will be from another political party or no party, agree in writing that the matter is urgent and agree the Chief Executive's recommendation, then the matter is agreed
+If at least two of the Elected Officers, of whom one will be the Chair, if available, and the other will be from another political party or no party, agree in writing that the matter is urgent and agree the Chief Executive's recommendation, then the matter is agreed3

-Rationale: Where a matter requires a decision before the next scheduled meeting and which does not merit convening a special meeting.
+Rationale: Matters can crop up that require a decision before the next scheduled meeting and which do not merit convening a special meeting.